TinosNitso/AutoCove-Plugin/README.md

 In the case of *preturn*..., it will return whatever coins are sent to it, automatically, assuming some conditions:
 - Sender must use a **P2PKH** or **P2SH** address (but not P2PK).
 - P2SH sender must use 3 or 4 data pushes, ≤75B each, in their unlocking sigscript ≤252B.
 Compressed 1of1, 1of2, 2of2 & VanityTXID are all compatible.
+However non-0 constant pushes like OP_N aren't supported.
 - Sending transaction must be no more than **520B**.
 Only 3 inputs at most.
 - 15 bits minimum for only 1 input. ~2 bits **more** needed per extra input.
 - 21 BCH max (theoretically), but I've only tested up to 10tBCH.
 I've tested 1of1, 2of2, multiple inputs & outputs, Schnorr & ECDSA, both compressed & uncompressed PubKeys (P2PKH) on [testnet4](https://testnet4.imaginary.cash/address/bchtest:preturn5pf0m9dnrjwqx0ttca4f8pxfvschu2rd4cd).